-This unique tour combines two of the best Icelandic activities: glacier hiking and ice cave exploration.
-Make your dreams come true!
-Walk on the surface of a rugged glacier tongue and be among the first to enter Iceland’s most recently discovered blue ice cave!
+This unique tour includes some of the best Icelandic experiences: glacier hiking and blue ice exploration.
+Walk on the surface of a rugged glacier tongue explore all the secret location of Sólheimajökull Glacier!

 Duration: 4.5/~11 hours